We are Flannel Games

 Our games never feel like solitaire (even when you play them in their solo modes!).
 The tough decisions you make throughout the game will affect your opponents.
 Your score will usually be better if you pay attention to the decisions the other players' make throughout the game.

 The decisions you make fit within the overall theme of the game and work to push you into tough situations.
-When you are building a kingdom, we want you to feel like you're building a kingdom and when you play Paper Company, we want you to feel like a manager (well, the fun parts)!
+When you play Furtherance, we want you to feel like you're building a kingdom and when you play Paper Company, we want you to feel like a manager (well, the fun parts)!
 Our games do not hold your hand for decision-making.
 They are built to give the player all of the power while encouraging you to learn and master the many tactics and strategies within each game.

 4. Strategy Not Luck

 Victories in our games are achieved through strategy, not luck.
-The closest we come is through calculated risks (like buying a card off of the top of a deck).
+The closest we come to luck is through calculated risks (like buying a card off the top of a deck).
 If a dice is included in one of our games, all players will make decisions based on the dice roll.

 5. Multiple Paths to Victory

 Every option and path to victory feels unique while still giving the same chance for success.
 When playtesting, one of our main goals is to get every strategy balanced out enough to ensure players who optimized their resources are only a few points away from each other (or that each player is only a few turns from victory in a race-to-victory style game).

 6. Desire to Play Again

 Our games are built to be played in 2 hours or less, filled with difficult decisions, and have high variability in how each game plays out.
-Every play-through is a unique experience that makes you want to play again and again.
+Every play is a unique experience that makes you want to play again and again.

 We have specific principles we follow while conducting business.
 These principles guide our decisions throughout the game development and distribution life-cycle: